tarof429/client-go/examples/in-cluster-client-configuration/README.md

 Then, run the image in a Pod with a single instance Deployment:

+    kubectl apply -f in-cluster-pod.yaml
-    kubectl run --rm -i demo --image=in-cluster
+    kubectl logs demo

-    There are 4 pods in the cluster
-    There are 4 pods in the cluster
-    There are 4 pods in the cluster
+    There are 8 pods in the cluster
-    ...
+    Pod example-xxxxx not found in default namespace ...

 The example now runs on Kubernetes API and successfully queries the number of